DataDog/documentation/content/tracing/advanced_usage/_index.md

 **Manual Injection**

-If you prefer to correlate manually your traces with your logs, you can leverage Datadog API to retrieve correlation identifiers:
+If you prefer to correlate manually your traces with your logs, leverage the Datadog API to retrieve correlation identifiers:

 * Use `CorrelationIdentifier#getTraceId()`, and `CorrelationIdentifier#getSpanId()` APIs to inject identifiers
   at the beginning and end of each span to log (see examples below).